preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Fixed a problem in the term picker for controlled documents (#117247).
 - Fixes to the document rollup query builder to have better default values.
 - Several fixes to margins and padding on the action button.
-- Fixes to block margins and breadcrumb margins (#117653).
+- Fixes to block margins, border radius and breadcrumb margins (#117653).
 - Placeholder behavior is now correct on the accordion.
 - Corrected UI in Document Management authoring sites to make tick boxes align (#117430).
 - Corrected mobile navigation when using multiple page collections in one navigation structure (#115759).